MargotBelot/entomological-label-information-extraction/docs/troubleshooting.rst

 🔧 Installation Issues
 -----------------------

-.. collapse:: 🐳 "Docker not found" or "command not found"
+.. dropdown:: 🐳 "Docker not found" or "command not found"

    **Problem**: Docker isn't installed or running